Chart Color Schemes

 North Melbourne performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is high, with 39.8% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 39.8% of residents currently enrolled in formal education.
 This includes 20.9% in tertiary education, 5.9% in primary education, and 5.5% pursuing secondary education.

 Frequently Asked Questions - Education